pnp/pnpcore/docs/articles/contributor/event handlers.md

 ### UpdateApiCallOverrideHandler and DeleteApiCallOverrideHandler

 Manipulating updates and deletes is a more common scenario, especially preventing updates/deletes from happening.
-In below example you see how sending and update or delete request to the server for the General channel of a Team is prevented.
+In below example, you see how sending an update or delete request to the server for the General channel of a Team is prevented.

 ```csharp
 internal partial class TeamChannel